venta380/chiffchaff_project/README.md

 2,Chr1,30000.0,40000.0,4837.0,4909.0
 ```

 The ANGSD_DXY_function can be run using the below command.
 As the maf files are massive in their memory, please make sure you separate the maf files per each chromosome and run them separately.
 Mention the key word in the end 'ALLO' or 'SYMP' for allopatric or sympatric.
+I've used UPPMAX cluster with 16 cores with 512 GB ram.

 ```